Chapter 1. Vector Spaces(vector space)

 ⑷ Inner Product Space

-④ Inner Product Space : A vector space with a defined inner product
+④ Inner product space : a vector space on which an inner product is defined

-○ Real Inner Product Space : When the scalar field is the set of real numbers
+○ Real inner product space : a case in which the scalar field is the set of real numbers

-○ Complex Inner Product Space : When the scalar field is the set of complex numbers
+○ Complex inner product space : a case in which the scalar field is the set of complex numbers

 ⑷ Metric Space

-○ If norm is defined, distance d can be defined
+○ If a norm is defined, a distance d can be defined

 ③ Kernel